 – The Arizona Judicial Branch site has a portal that explains the child support calculator and helps to answer questions about child support.

 – At the Arizona Department of Economic Security, follow the links to learn how to modify or receive child support.

 Where can I get help calculating child support in Arizona?

 Issues surrounding child support and child custody can be complex, confusing, and emotionally charged.
-While the courts in Arizona provide DIY forms with instructions for all aspects of child support during divorce, the personal assistance of an experienced and compassionate legal team can be invaluable.
+While the courts in Arizona provide DIY forms with instructions for all aspects of child support during a divorce, the personal assistance of an experienced and compassionate legal team can be invaluable.

 ARTEMiS Law Firm is a team of Scottsdale child support lawyers that is on your side.
 We can help you:

 – Seek enforcement of an existing child support order